-If you are using the forklift at night or in dark areas, additional lighting needs to be used across the entire work area.
+If you are using the forklift at night or in dark areas, you must ensure you have adequate lighting.

 This is to make sure you and other workers can see properly and work safely.

 1.3.5 Report All Actions